TheDreamer/TheDreamer.github.io/_posts/2014-03-13-pefs-aesni.md

 ---
 title: Giving sysutils/pefs-kmod a try
-descriptiion: "So, I decided to give PEFS a try.
+description: "So, I decided to give PEFS a try.
 After loading the module, I noticed a message in dmesg.
 Later I wondered if my work machine had an i7 with AESNI.
 So, I tried loading that module..."
 layout: post
 comments: yes
 category: patches